 Dawn said in a Tweet on Sunday that following her original post, about 20 women had contacted her to share stories about Signore’s sexual harassing them.

-Emma Bowers, a former Screen Junkies intern, said Signore once invited her to watch him masturbate, and another woman, Devin Murphy, wrote that after she began interacting as a fan with Signore, he made sexual overtures to her and tried to arrange numerous meetings with her over the last two years.
+Emma Bowers, who had interned for Signore, said Signore once invited her to watch him masturbate, and another woman, Devin Murphy, wrote that after she began interacting as a fan with Signore, he made sexual overtures to her and tried to arrange numerous meetings with her over the last two years.

 Signore founded entertainment fan site Screen Junkies and in 2012 launched the popular “Honest Trailers” series — parodying films with voiceover narrations on their trailers — while working at Break Media.
 The company merged with Alloy Digital in 2013 to form Defy Media.